lpn-plant/lpntpm-docs/docs/rpi.md

 ![rpiTpm](images/rpiTpm.jpg)

-LetsTrust TPM module is also compatible with other raspberry Pi modules.
+LetsTrust TPM module is also compatible with other Raspberry Pi modules.

-**All connection should be done while the power supply is switched OFF!**
+**All connections should be done while the power supply is switched OFF!**
 <br /><br />

 #### 3. Usage examples
-The best projects for the TPM module come from the community which the Letstrust supplied the hardware.
-Already, several core software packages are available:
+The best projects for the TPM module come from the community in which the Letstrust supplied the hardware.
+Already, several core software packages are
+available:

 | Link  | Description |
 |-------|-------------|